Giving medical care

 A carer is an important part of a person’s healthcare team.
 Carers often have to keep track of tests, treatments and medication, make sure their loved one attends appointments and communicate with doctors and the patient.

 Lots of carers feel nervous or overwhelmed about giving this type of care, but there are a couple of things you can do that may help:

 - Try to learn about your loved one’s cancer, treatments and possible side-effects and symptoms, and get to know some of the medical terms that the doctors and nurses use.
 Visit our section on cancer types.
 Also, be careful with online information.
 Ask the doctor or nurse for recommended websites.

 - Write down any questions you have and bring them to hospital appointments so you can ask the medical team.

-- Call or Support Line on 1800 200 700 or email firstname.lastname@example.org if you have any questions, or drop into a Daffodil Centre.
+- Call our Support Line on 1800 200 700, email firstname.lastname@example.org or drop into a Daffodil Centre if you have any questions.

-For free booklets on different types of cancers, treatments and side-effects, call our Support Line on 1800 200 700, visit a Daffodil Centre, or click here to download a copy.
+For free booklets on different types of cancers, treatments and side-effects, call our Support Line on 1800 200 700, visit a Daffodil Centre, or download a copy here

 Ask for advice

 Ask the hospital doctors, nurses and other relevant healthcare professionals, such as the physiotherapist and dietitian, for advice on how to care for your loved one.
 Make sure you understand about any medication they need to take.
 See Managing and giving medication